Ray Toro: Music career

 Later in 2013 Toro joined James Dewees's band, Reggie and the Full Effect for a tour and contributed to his album No Country for Old Musicians.

 In 2014, Toro provided guitars for Cuban American dark cabaret singer Voltaire's tenth studio album, Raised by Bats.

 On January 1, 2015, he released a new song, titled "For the Lost and Brave", on his website, mentioning Leelah Alcorn, a transgender teen who committed suicide, in the blog post.
 In an interview with Toro, Kerrang! magazine described the song's style as "aching synth-rock brimming with [My Chemical Romance]'s us-against-the-world spirit" and revealed that Toro intended to release his debut solo album later in 2015; Toro also commented that this was the first time he's ever "written lyrics or songs on [his] own".

 On November 18, 2016, Toro released his debut album, Remember the Laughter, after recording it primarily at his home since 2013.

 On October 31, 2019, My Chemical Romance announced they would be reuniting with a date in Los Angeles on December 20 and a new merchandise line.⠀They later announced a 2020 North American tour, as well as dates in Australia, New Zealand, and Japan.
 The tour was later postponed to 2022 due to the COVID-19 pandemic.

-The band returned to headline the When We Were Young Festival in October of 2024.
-Shortly after, in November of 2024, My Chemical Romance announced Long Live The Black Parade Tour.
-Opening on July 11, 2025 in Seattle Washington, the band toured until September 20, 2025 where they wrapped up their first leg of the tour in Atlanta at the Shaky Knees festival.
+The band returned to headline the When We Were Young Festival in October 2024.
+Shortly after, in November 2024, My Chemical Romance announced Long Live The Black Parade Tour.
+Opening on July 11, 2025, in Seattle Washington, the band toured until September 20, 2025, where they wrapped up their first leg of the tour in Atlanta at the Shaky Knees festival.